Skip to ContentSkip to Navigation

 2. Reliability

-• Risk of harm to self or others.
-This includes injury, privacy violation, bias, and inappropriate content.
+• Is there a chance/risk of harm to yourself or others?
+This includes injury, privacy violations, biases, and inappropriate content.

-• Research, either your own or of others.
+• Is there a chance/risk of harm to research?
+Either your own or that of others.
 This effect could be due to an obvious software failure (“crash”) or a hidden one, for example, returning inconsistent numerical results on different operating systems.

 3. Maintenance